-Dr. Ersula Ore, an African-American English professor was crossing the street to avoid on campus construction.
-Thats when Tempe Officer Stewart Ferrin, a member of campus police, stopped Ore and demanded her Identification before body slamming her on the pavement after she resisted.
+Dr. Ersula Ore, an English professor, was crossing the street to avoid on campus construction.
+That’s when Tempe Officer Stewart Ferrin, a member of campus police, stopped Ore and demanded her Identification.
+He then body-slammed her on the pavement.

 OFFICER FERRIN: Let me see your ID or you will be arrested for failing to provide ID.